stanulilic/stanleyulili.com-old/_posts/2019-10-17-an-introduction-to-arrow-functions-and-lexical-this.md

 add(); // 5
 ```

-Look at how concise the syntax is!
+Look at how concise the syntax is! now that we know how to define a function without any parameters, in the next section you will learn how to define a parameter with one parameter.

 ## Arrow Function with One Parameter

+We are going to define an arrow function that takes a parameter.

-Let's change our previous example(regular function), and pass it one parameter.
+We will change our previous example(regular function), and pass it one parameter.

 Regular function: